 The rest of the year, continue to think outside the candy aisle for treats that are sweet and nutritious.
 Make fruit fun.
 How about a Fruit Parfait?
 In a pretty parfait glass, simply layer your child’s favorite fruit with fat-free or low-fat vanilla yogurt.
 Then top with a strawberry.

 Every summer in the Pritikin Family Program, kids love the hands-on cooking classes and, afterwards, eating their own creations.
-Set up shop in your own kitchen, and with the kids as sous chefs, create tasty desserts, such as Pritkin chefs’ Very Berry Ice Cream, for a healthy Halloween and good health year-round.
+Set up shop in your own kitchen, and with the kids as sous chefs, create tasty desserts, for a healthy Halloween and good health year-round.